gabigor1/sei-group-project-3/README.md

 ## Wireframe

 Before we started we created the overall wireframe for the pages using Figma.
-We wanted to give a clear outline of what the end product would be, the main reason to save time when it came to the styling phase.
+We wanted to give a clear outline of what the end product would be, the main reason was to save time when it came to the styling phase.

 ![wireframe](assets/wireframe.png)